 Home to the Los Angeles Lakers, the Los Angeles Clippers, and the Los Angeles Kings

 Maybe their arena is named after an office supply store because when the Lakers play at Staples Center they mean business.
-Surprisingly the Clippers don’t play at an actual Staples down the street, but share the arena with their hometown rivals.
-It doesn’t quite have the same name-recognition, but the Staples Center acts as the West Coast’s version of Madison Square Garden.
+Surprisingly the Clippers don’t play at an actual Staples down the street but share the arena with their hometown rivals.
+It doesn’t quite have the same name recognition, but the Staples Center acts as the West Coast’s version of Madison Square Garden.
 Embracing the celebrity ethos and glitz of Hollywood, Staples Center’s VIP services and in-arena nightclub are pure LA.
 It also has the distinction of being the only arena to house three major sports teams, and there’s no greater sports venue for celebrity sightings.
 Catch a Lakers game and you’ll likely see Leonardo DiCaprio, Denzel Washington, or Jack Nicholson.
 The Clippers may argue there are also celebrities at their games, (does Frankie Muniz count?) but as Jack would say, “They can’t handle the truth.”
-Good thing the Clippers have that whole winning thing going though.
+Good thing the Clippers have that whole winning thing going through.